 First, think about overall operations in the future.
 How busy do you expect to be?
-It's best to slightly underestimate need; if employees stop their Unemployment Insurance (UI) claims only to be sent home again after a few days, their continuity of income may suffer.
+It's best to slightly underestimate need; if employees stop their unemployment insurance (UI) claims only to be sent home again after a few days, their continuity of income may suffer.
 It's also easier administratively if you only need to furlough and then recall an employee once.
-And, you can always recall more employees once you are certain the need exists.
+And, you can always recall more employees once you're certain the need exists.

-Think about whether there are parts of the products and services you offer that will be more or less important in the future

-If your company went through the Great Recession in 2008, you can use this as a reference period for an operational checklist.
-How were you impacted by the economic downturn at that time?
+Think about whether there are parts of the products and services you offer that will be more or less important in the future.
+For instance, a bakery might have minimal to no catering events booked during a viral outbreak or natural disaster, but may need more delivery drivers.
+If your company went through the Great Recession, how was it impacted by the economic downturn at that time?
 Which departments and types of jobs were most essential as business resumed?
 Which were least essential?

-Forecasting future staffing needs will likely require a lengthy discussion amongst the organization's leaders as well as a willingness to change course, as business - and the economy itself - fluctuates.
+Forecasting future staffing needs will likely require a lengthy discussion amongst the organization's leaders as well as a willingness to change course as business-and the economy itself-fluctuates.